Frequently Asked Questions

 When will IRS Form 1095-C be available?

-The due date for mailing IRS Form 1095-C to employees has been extended to March 31, 2016.
-Although you should receive Form 1095-C sooner, it is not required for filing your 2015 tax return.
-According to the IRS, the extension should not affect most employees who are offered or enrolled in employer-provided healthcare coverage, as you can use other information, such as an insurance card or W-2, when filing your tax return.
+The due date for mailing IRS Form 1095-C to employees is typically January 31 of the following year.
+Although you should receive Form 1095-C with plenty of time to file, it is not required for filing your tax return.
+According to the IRS, you can use other information, such as an insurance card or W-2, to verify healthcare coverage when filing your tax return.